 Tabs | View All Of Me Tabs Here |

-This song is 2013’s biggest surprise.
-It got almost everyone humming the melody or even singing the lyrics wherever they are.
+This song was 2013’s biggest surprise.
+It got almost everyone humming the melody or even singing the lyrics wherever they were.
 And why not?
 The message is as clear and catchy as a well-written letter to someone you love.
 And then there’s the melody that some think was played by angels.
 We haven’t talked about the music video yet.
 Overall, All of Me is a phenomenal song that enters the ears in a very smooth way and finds its structure communicating all the way to the human heart.

 Strumming for beginners is acceptable.
 The song has a very predictable chord progression that no one can ever miss.
 And if you want to impress your lady friend or your loving partner, then you should always strive to learn the song’s fingerstyle.
 The love song’s tempo will never tax your wrists or your fingers.
 If you hit the correct notes, the melody you produce will be like the soft words you whisper in your partner’s ear.